bukkesunitha/MNIST_Digit-Recognition/README.txt

 Author
 ------
-Project developed for academic and learning purposes.
+Project developed for academic and learning purposes by Bukke Sunitha.

 License
 -------

 This project is free to use for educational and non-commercial purposes.